ONLYOFFICE/office-js-api/Word/ApiDateForm/Methods/GetLanguage.md

 # GetLanguage

-Gets date language from current form.
+Gets the used date language of the current form.

 ## Syntax